fengqiang-lei/GitLearning/README.md

 # GitLearning
 For git learning
-Creating a new branch is quick.
+Creating a new branch = quick.